ttdonovan/staratlas-cookbook/README.md

 # A Star Atlas Cookbook

-This _Star Atlas Cookbook_ is a collection of simple SAGE examples that demonstrate how to accomplish common program tasks, using TypeScript and bindings from [Star Atlas Build](https://build.staratlas.com/).
+This _Star Atlas Cookbook_ is a collection of simple SAGE examples that demonstrate how to accomplish common program tasks, using the TypeScript and bindings from [Star Atlas Build](https://build.staratlas.com/).

 ## Requirements